 Oh and let’s not forget to mention that having hotel status, being an airline elite, and having lounge access certainly adds icing on top! ;)

-Inspired by the increased sign-up bonus on the Barclaycard Arrival Plus™ World Elite MasterCard®, which is currently offering an increased sign-up bonus of 50,000 points (worth ~$525 if redeemed for travel purchases), here are 6 short and fun getaway trips that can be done under $500:
+Inspired by the increased sign-up bonus on the Barclaycard Arrival Plus™ World Elite MasterCard®, which is currently offering a sign-up bonus of 40,000 points (worth ~$420 if redeemed for travel purchases), here are 6 short and fun getaway trips that can be done under $500:

 JetBlue has been offering killer deals all year round with flight sales and generous award flight promotions.
 The airline also offers a variety of short vacation package options, some of which are just under $500 per person, depending on accommodations included.
 During a fare sale, JetBlue Getaways can be a bargain!Most of these getaways packages originate in either New York City or Fort Lauderdale and include round-trip airfare plus a hotel for three nights.
 Some cheap destination choices include Las Vegas, Bermuda, Orlando, and Barbados (with nonstop service starting from EWR in just a few days).
 If that’s not a fun weekend for an East Coaster, I don’t know what is.